eonist/GitSync/README.md

 - TextFields now have support for caret
 - AutoInitDialog now supports canceling
 - Added support for replacing remote url in AutoInitDialog
+- RepoDetailView now shows subset of UI when TreeItem is folder

 **2017-08-28**
 - Copy/paste/selectAll/undo now works in all TextFields